 Library Company Finding Aids

-A growing number of the Library Company manuscript collections finding aids have been prepared through the Mellon-funded, Council for Library and Information Resources (CLIR), “Cataloging Hidden Special Collections and Archives Program” done by PACSCL.
+A number of these Library Company collection finding aids have been prepared through the Mellon-funded, Council for Library and Information Resources (CLIR), “Cataloging Hidden Special Collections and Archives Program” done by PACSCL.

-You may browse them below or visit the project site.
+You may browse them below, or visit the Philadelphia Area Archives site.

 Anne Hampton Brewster Papers